wp-plugins/zemanta/readme.txt

 === Related Posts & Images by Zemanta ===
 Contributors: zemanta, andddd
-Tags: related posts, posts, related posts thumbnails, images, post, seo, related content, widget, plugin, popular posts, similar posts, related, nrelate, outbrain
+Tags: related posts, posts, thumbnails, images, post, seo, related content, widget, plugin, popular posts, similar posts, related, nrelate, outbrain
 Requires at least: 2.8
 Tested up to: 3.5
 Stable Tag: 1.2.2

 This plugin finds related posts and related images while you write your post.
-Pick related posts with a single click!
+Pick related posts manually!

 == Description ==

-Add **related posts**, related images and tags from your blog and half a million other blogs.
+Add **related posts** and related images to your blog.
 You save time, increase your SEO, and become a member of our network of over 120,000 bloggers!

-* **Related posts**: Get recommended related posts from your own blogs
+* **Related posts** from your own blogs and the network.
+Related posts can have thumbnails too!
-* **Increasing your authority**: Increase your authority by linking to most authoritative related posts (good for SEO).
+* **Increase your authority** by linking to the most authoritative related posts (good for SEO).
-* **Related Images**: Use related images right from the sidebar.
-Proper credits are added by default.
+* **Related Images** added with a single click.
+Proper credits are added by default!
-* **Link Love**: Link to other bloggers' related posts that we recommend and in turn, we'll recommend your posts to other bloggers.
-Then find out how much love (links, tweets, likes) each of your posts received via Zemanta Dashboard.
+* **Link Love** by linking to other bloggers' related posts.
+In turn, we'll recommend your posts to other bloggers.
+Then find out how much love (links, tweets, likes) your posts received via Zemanta Dashboard.

-After Zemanta analyzes your post, a simple point and click interface allows you to easily insert related posts, related images, links and tags.
-By not having to search for related posts, you will save time and increase the efficiency of your editorial process.
+After Zemanta analyzes your post, a point and click interface allows you to insert related posts and related images.
+By not having to search for related posts, you will save time and be more efficient.

 **Share the Link Love**